chongchonghe/academic-kickstart/content/post/he2019/index.md

   focal_point = ""
 +++

-This is a movie my simulations of star cluster formation from a molecular cloud.
-The left and right panel shows the density and temperature and the cyan dots represent stars.
+{{< video src="Job3.2.2.mp4" controls="no" >}}

-{{< video src="Job3.2.2.mp4" controls="yes" >}}
+- Movie of a simulation of star cluster formation.
+It shows the density (left) and temperature (right) of the gaseous cloud.
+The cyan dots represent stars.

 Related publication:<br>
 **C.-C. He**, M. Ricotti & S. Geen (2019, in preparation).
 “Simulating Star Clusters Across Cosmic Time: I. Initial Mass Function, Star Formation Rates and Efficiencies”